 - When will I receive a decision on my application?

-- How do you consider multiple LSAT scores?
-Do you average the scores?
-Do you only consider the highest score?
+- How do you consider multiple test scores?

-- May I submit my application before I take the LSAT/if I am planning to take the LSAT again?
+- May I submit my application before I take the LSAT/GRE, or if I plan to take another test later?

 Preparing for Law School